vdarkobar/Home-Cloud/shared/ProxMoxHowTo.md

 Memory			Memory			8192 (adjust to your liking)
 Network			Model			VirtIO (paravirtualized)
 ```

+<a href="https://github.com/Weilbyte/PVEDiscordDark">A dark theme for the Proxmox Web UI</a>.

 <!--- Commented out
 >>> After PVE version 6.2-12